openairinterface/oai-cn5g-fed/docs/Ethernet_PDU_Sessions.md

 ```
 </details>

 - If you replicate then your log files and pcap file will be present in `/tmp/oai/ethernet-pdu-sessions/`.
-If you want to compare it with our provided logs and pcaps, then follow the next section
+If you want to compare it with our provided logs and pcaps, then follow the previous section

 ## 9. Conclusion